dhmay/jamstats/README.md

 *BLESS YOUUUUU* --somebody on Reddit

+*Go you!
+This is great!* --somebody on Facebook

 #### Features

 * Visualize points per jam, lead, mean net points, calloffs, time to initial pass, penalties and much more